rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 4 - Moving Files with scp
 ---
-* Create a file on your computer called `WhereAmi.java` and put the following code into it:
+* Here we will learn how to copy files from a local computer to a remote computer.
+Create a file on your computer called `WhereAmi.java` and put the following code into it:
 ```
 class WhereAmI {
   public static void main(String[] args) {